liberation/django-swallow/doc/source/walkthrough.rst

 which means that ``an_instance.some`` will have its values set to ``a_mapper.some``.
 If the instance exists prior to import, no field will be set.
-If the instance existed prior to current import and instance was modified, not field will be set too.
+If the instance existed prior to current import and instance was modified, no field will be set too.

 NB: Builder class has a way to know if an instance model was created or not,